Why Count Carbs?

 Serving size is important because all of the values on the nutrition label are based on one serving, not the entire package.
 Multiply the number of servings you will eat by the total grams of carbohydrate, and you will know how much carbohydrate you're eating.

-Don't worry about sugars on the food label.
-Sugars on the nutrition facts account for all of the added sugars as well as naturally occurring sugars from foods like fruit and milk.
+Don't worry about the sugars on the food label.
+Sugars on the Nutrition Facts account for all of the added sugars as well as naturally occurring sugars from foods like fruit and milk.

-The best way to evaluate your portions is to measure your food with measuring cups or a food scale.
+The best way to evaluate your portions is to measure your food with measuring cups or a food scale at least on occasion.
 If the serving size is 1 cup, measure 1 cup to be sure that's how much you're eating.
-If the portion you plan to eat is more or less than the serving size on the label, then you will need to figure out how many grams of carbohydrate you will actually be consuming.
+If the portion you plan to eat is more or less than the serving size on the label, then you will need to figure out how many grams of carb you will actually consume.
 It's a good idea to measure or weigh your food when you can until you get a good sense of serving sizes.
-Then periodically measure to be sure your carb counting is accurate.
+Then periodically measure to be sure your carb count is accurate.

 Knowledge is key.
 Carb counting teaches you how the foods you eat affect your blood sugar.
-It will help you minimize your risk of complications and feel more positive and confident about your choices.
+It can help you minimize your risk of complications and feel more positive and confident about your food choices.